 Rather than explain what Faith on tap is about, it seems more fitting to explain how it came about, which vaguely begins with a trip to Swinside stone circle.

 The location and weird sudden changes in weather that day were almost spiritual to which a friend remarked, “Places like this start to push buttons to things we feel we should know.”

-And I bet the stone circle builders were picking up on something similar in their day.
+I'm guessing the stone circle builders were picking up on similar vibes back in their day.

 Swinside that day.

 Moving on down the line, I was at my friend’s sister's funeral and although a very sad occasion, family and friends so warmly reflected on and celebrated her life.
 I gazed around and thought, I can't imagine a more fitting place than chapel for this.
 And this from a so called non-believer.